Actuary99/Class3_Final_Project/CodeBook.md

 ###The following list describes the data contained in each dataframe of the r_analysis.R script.

 -training.obs
-  contain the 561 obs on each subject/activity of the training group
+- contain the 561 obs on each subject/activity of the training group

 -test.obs
-  contains the 561 obs on each subject/activity of the test group
+- contains the 561 obs on each subject/activity of the test group

 -training.labels
-  contains the activity, numbered 1-6, associated with each row of the training group data frame (training.obs)
+- contains the activity, numbered 1-6, associated with each row of the training group data frame (training.obs)

-- test.labels
+-test.labels
-  contains the activity, numbered 1-6, associated with each row of the test group data frame (test.obs)
+- contains the activity, numbered 1-6, associated with each row of the test group data frame (test.obs)

 subject.train
   contains the subject, numbered 1-30, associated with each row of the training group data frame (training.obs)